Biological Sciences, Minor

-The minor in biological sciences is a program designed to provide students with a flexible curriculum that can be tailored to their interests.
+The minor program in biological sciences offers students a flexible curriculum that can be tailored to their interests.

 Program Requirements